Skip to content

 The Windows version builds on that with an interface that feels right at home on modern Windows computers.
 Native notifications let you know about upcoming deadlines.
 You can quickly add new tasks by right-clicking the taskbar icon.
 You can even pin any list to the Start menu, meaning you'll see what's there regularly.
 All this makes Todoist's Windows version well worth checking out, especially for folks who need to sync to other platforms.

 Zapier's Todoist integration opens the app up to tons of useful automations, like adding Outlook events as Todoist tasks or importing cards from Trello as tasks in Todoist.
-Here are more popular ways to automate Todoist, plus a few pre-made workflows to get you started:
+Here are more popular ways to automate Todoist, plus a few pre-made workflows to get you started.

 Todoist price: Free for up to 5 active projects, 5 guests, and limitations like no reminders. $4/month (billed yearly) for the Pro plan to unlock up to 300 active projects, 25 guests, and greater upload limits.

-Best to-do list app for overcoming procrastination
+Best to-do list app for chaotic schedules

-Amazing Marvin (Windows, Mac, Linux, Android, iPhone)
+Singularity (Windows, Mac, Linux, Android, iPhone)

 Best Windows to-do list app for blending simplicity with power